AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/add-controls-to-a-report.md

 	![](../../../../../images/eurd-win-report-control-mail-merge-content.png)

-	You can select a field in the in-pace editor and use the **Format String** property in the control's smart tag to format this field's value.
+	You can select a field in the in-place editor and use the **Format String** property in the control's smart tag to format this field's value.

 	![](../../../../../images/eurd-win-report-control-mail-merge-format-string.png)